Hihaheho/swon/crates/swon-yaml/README.md

-# swon-json-schema
+# swon-yaml

-JSON Schema compatibility for SWON (SWan Object Notation).
+YAML conversion support for SWON (SWan Object Notation).

 **This crate is still under development and published for name reservation purpose.**